 American Eskimo Dog Skin Problems:

-Dry skin can give rise to many skin problems in American Eskimo dogs.
-They can experience excessive scratching and irritation.
-These skin problems result in infections and other skin problems.
-Skin inflammation, hair loss, and hot spots, for instance.
+Dry skin can cause many skin problems in American Eskimo dogs.
+They can experience excessive scratching and irritation, which can result in infections and other skin problems, such as skin inflammation, hair loss, and hot spots.

 ● Hair Loss: